 The course examines the complex interplay of multiple factors that influence foreign policy choices in different countries.
 It also looks at leaders' personality and their perceptions, domestic and international constraints of state actors and the balance of power in the international arena.
-To gain insight into how individuals ponder options and take decisions, how states engage with others and how the international system impacts on the international system levels of analysis.
+To gain insight into how individuals ponder options and take decisions, how states engage with others and how the international system impacts on the interaction between states, three levels of analysis will be used: the individual, the state and the international system levels of analysis.
 This theoretical framework will then be applied to a collection of case studies allowing for a comparative analysis of countries' foreign policies.